London Air Park: Hanworth Park House

-In 1797, the manor house was destroyed by fire, leaving only the stable block, which survives today as flats, plus the coach house, which was converted into homes. c.
-1799, a new house was built on the same site known as Hanworth House.
+In 1797, the manor house was destroyed by fire, leaving only the stable block, which survives today as flats, plus the coach house, which was converted into homes.
+In about 1799, a new house was built on the same site and was known as Hanworth House.
 In 1827, the house and estate of c.
 680 acres (known as Hanworth Great Park), including three farms was sold outright to Henry Perkins.
 During the 1830s, the current building known as Hanworth Park House was built.
 This building is currently sitting derelict in the middle of Hanworth Park.
 There is a local campaign currently running to restore the house to its former glory.
 For remains of earlier house, see remains listed in Tudor Court and Tudor Close, and Ann Stanhope article.
-It is a two-storeys stock-brick structure and has a tall basement.
+It is a two-storey stock-brick structure and has a tall basement.
 Hanworth Park House has an impressive 11 French casement windows on both floors, opening on to balcony, a central open pediment (classical triangular top of facade) and a hipped slate roof, sloping down on all sides.
 Both floors have cast iron columns or trellis.
 The ground floor has a central Portland stone, Doric, tetrastyle, fluted columned front porch, (a portico) with a frieze end cornice.
 In front, 17 wide Portland stone steps lead to the house with plain balustrades and cast iron lanterns.
 A rosette frieze is above the each level.
 The west side has a balcony on brackets to ground floor and a veranda.
 Inside, the style is Greek stone and plaster with some later alteration.
 The staircase is of cast iron balusters and with a square central glazed lantern above.